LW83/name-that-hound/README.md

 ***
 ## Overview

-Welcome to Name That Hound, a just-for-fun quiz to test your knowledge of dog breeds.
+Welcome to Name That Hound, a just-for-fun quiz to test your knowledge of dog breeds!

 As a dog lover myself, I wanted to create a fun quiz of 10 multiple choice questions that can be played and enjoyed by any age.
 Each round generates a fresh mix of images so the game can be played time and time again.

 ![Responsiveness Demo](./docs/responsive-devices.png)